 First, gestational surrogacy eliminates the genetic connection between a child and the gestational mother (since her eggs are not used), limiting her role to pregnancy and birth.
-If a gestational mother has a genetic connection to the child, the thinking goes, it would be more difficult for her to give up the newborn.
+If a gestational mother has a genetic connection to the child, it may be more difficult for her to give up the newborn.

 On the flip side, if the eggs and/or sperm of the intended parent(s) are used, gestational surrogacy makes possible a genetic connection between them and the child that is born.

 Second, in some cultures, it is unacceptable for a woman to be inseminated by someone other than her husband.
-Gestational surrogacy eliminates this issue.
-This is often combined with a misunderstanding of the way traditional surrogacy is done — the belief that a woman must have sexual intercourse with an intended father or donor to become pregnant, which is not true.
+The lack of genetic connection between the surrogate and the fetus with a gestational surrogacy arrangement circumvents this issue.
+There can also be a misunderstanding of the way traditional surrogacy is done — the belief that a woman must have sexual intercourse with an intended father or donor to become pregnant, which is not true.